 Mobile devices have a smaller screen, giving the developer limited space to work.
 As a result, graphics, content, layout, navigation icons need to fit within the white space surrounding the screen elements.
 This can be achieved if only the essentials are included.
 The use of templates for bullets, graphics, illustrations, charts instead of words can also help.

 Technology can become a hindrance when it becomes the source of major distraction, especially for tech-savvy millennials.
 Social media can end up being misused for chatting with friends, reading the news when the learners should be involved in collaborating with peers or assessing online training.
 Interactive scenarios and simulations that help learners apply the knowledge in the real-world can reduce social media distractions.

-One of the biggest impediments to mobile learning solutions is the lack of a universal platform between mobile devices.
+One of the biggest impediments to corporate e learning solutions is the lack of a universal platform between mobile devices.
 Most organizations use a panoply of devices – PC laptops, Macs, Androids, iPhones, and Windows phones.
 The challenge of creating a complete device-independent training is yet to fully addressed.
 The need of the hour is to find the right type of product that is user-friendly and cost-efficient too.

 It is often misconstrued that eLearning content can be converted into mobile elearning by merely breaking up the content and presenting them into smaller chunks.
 Apart from repurposing the content or graphics, one should also ensure that the fonts are readable, the activities are relevant, and the navigation is easy.
 Modifications can make eLearning into mobile-friendly corporate courses.